-On behalf of Westhill Developments (Brodiach) Ltd, an initial development bid (Appendix 1) for the site was submitted to Aberdeenshire Council on 28 March 2018, requesting the consideration of the site for 10 houses.
-This was accompanied by a tree survey.
+On behalf of Westhill Developments (Brodiach) Ltd, an initial development bid (Appendix 1) for the site was submitted to Aberdeenshire Council on 28 March 2018, requesting the consideration of the site for a Visitor Centre and Heritage Hub.
+This was accompanied by a tree survey and information leaflet detailing the proposals.
+A supplementary bid was submitted for the site for housing.